-The Red Herring Prospectus does not constitute an offer to sell or an invitation to subscribe to the securities offered in any jurisdiction to any person to whom it is unlawful to make an offer or invitation in such jurisdiction and the Red Herring Prospectus is not intended for distribution to, or use by, any person or entity in any jurisdiction or country where (a) distribution or use of such information would be contrary to law or regulation; or (b) the Company or any of its affiliates would by virtue of such distribution become subject to new or additional registration, licensing or other regulatory requirements.
+The Prospectus does not constitute an offer to sell or an invitation to subscribe to the securities offered in any jurisdiction to any person to whom it is unlawful to make an offer or invitation in such jurisdiction and the Prospectus is not intended for distribution to, or use by, any person or entity in any jurisdiction or country where (a) distribution or use of such information would be contrary to law or regulation; or (b) the Company or any of its affiliates would by virtue of such distribution become subject to new or additional registration, licensing or other regulatory requirements.
 The Equity Shares offered in the Offer have not been and will not be registered under the U.S. Securities Act of 1933, as amended (the "U.S. Securities Act") or any state securities laws in the United States, and unless so registered may not be offered or sold within the United States, except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the U.S. Securities Act and applicable state securities laws.
 Accordingly, such Equity Shares are being offered and sold (i) outside of the United States in "offshore transactions" as defined in and in compliance with Regulation S under the U.S. Securities Act and the applicable laws of the jurisdiction where those offers and sales occur; and (ii) to "qualified institutional buyers" (as defined in Rule 144A under the U.S. Securities Act) in private transactions exempt from the registration requirements of the U.S. Securities Act.
-No person outside India is eligible to bid for Equity Shares in the Offer unless that person has received the preliminary offering memorandum for the Offer, which comprises the Red Herring Prospectus and the preliminary international wrap (which contains, among other things, the selling restrictions for the Offer outside India).
+No person outside India was eligible to bid for Equity Shares in the Offer unless that person had received the preliminary offering memorandum for the Offer, which comprised the Prospectus (as defined below) and the preliminary international wrap (which contains, among other things, the selling restrictions for the Offer outside India).

-Any person into whose possession the Red Herring Prospectus comes is required to inform himself or herself about and to observe any such restrictions.
+Any person into whose possession the Prospectus comes is required to inform himself or herself about and to observe any such restrictions.

 Neither the Company nor any of its affiliates will be responsible for any loss or damage that could result from interception and interpretation by any third parties of any information being made available to you through this website.
 Further, the Company and its affiliates will not be responsible for any loss to any person or entity caused by any shortcoming, defect or inaccuracy which may have inadvertently or otherwise crept into this website.
-The Company and its affiliates cannot and do not guarantee the accuracy, timeliness or completeness of the information being made available to you in the Red Herring Prospectus beyond the date of the Red Herring Prospectus.
-The information in the Red Herring Prospectus is as of the date thereof.
+The Company and its affiliates cannot and do not guarantee the accuracy, timeliness or completeness of the information being made available to you in the Prospectus beyond the date of the Prospectus.
+The information in the Prospectus is as of the date thereof.

-Any potential investor should note that investment in equity shares involves a high degree of risk and for details relating to such risks, see the section titled "Risk Factors" on page 29 of the Red Herring Prospectus.
-Any decision on whether to invest in the equity shares described in the RHP, must be made solely on the basis of the RHP.
-As there may be material changes in the draft red herring prospectus dated May 10, 2023 (the "DRHP") versus the RHP, potential investors should not rely on the DRHP.
+Investor should note that investment in the equity shares involves a high degree of risk.
+For details, potential investors should refer to the Prospectus, including the section titled "Risk Factors".
+Any decision on whether to invest in the equity shares described in the red herring prospectus of the Company dated August 30, 2023 ("RHP"), must be made solely on the basis of the RHP.
+As there may be material changes in the draft red herring prospectus dated May 10, 2023 (the "DRHP") versus the RHP and the Prospectus, potential investors should not have relied on the DRHP.